Removing Bad Google Reviews

 Before you can use legal recourse, by suing for defamation or making legal threats, you'll need to identify the reviewer.
 This can prove difficult for some businesses, and may require that you have a subpoena or court order sent to Google, requesting that they release user data that will help you to identify the person that posted a negative review.
 You can learn more about subpoenaing Google for user account data tied to a negative Google review here.

 To get started submitting a legal request to get fake, negative Google reviews removed click here and select "Google My Business (reviews, questions & answers (Q & A), and business listings)" from the list of Google products.

 Get Professional Help Removing Negative Google Reviews

 Defamation Defenders specializes in helping businesses small and large with online reputation management and review repair.
 If your business is suffering from negative Google reviews or you're simply looking for easy ways to manage and respond to reviews on your Google business listings, and get customers to leave more positive reviews of your business, we can help!
-We offer full service online review management solutions that aid business owners in getting bad reviews removed from Google and other review sites and allow businesses to take control of Google reviews.
+At Defamation Defenders, our full service review management solutions aid business owners in getting bad reviews removed from Google and other review platforms, allowing businesses to take control of online reviews

 Click here to schedule a free consultation with one of our experienced online reputation advisors.